 The fourteen foundation parishes of the school provide nine foundation governors on the governing body - five of which remain permanently on the governing body (the central Chorley parishes of St George, St Laurence, St Peter, St James and All Saints), whilst the remaining four places are served on a two year rotation from the nine outlying parishes.
-Rotation will change after 31 August 2023.
+Rotation changed after 31 August 2023.
 Governors not currently on rotation may still serve on committees.
-Currently not on rotation as of 1 September 2021 were as follows:
+Foundation parishes not on rotation as of 1 September 2022 were as follows:

 - Euxton CE

 - Charnock Richard

 - Withnell St Paul

 - Brindle St James

+- Adlington St Paul